Online Service Savvy: Build Superior Customer Support

 - Usability.
 Trouble-free navigation is a top priority.
-When your website allows customers to get around easily, benefits to you include increased sales and reduced support costs.
-To this end, make navigational buttons and directions colorful and easy to find.
+When your website allows customers to navigate around easily, benefits to business include increased sales and reduced support costs.
+To this end, make navigational buttons and directions straightforward and easy to find.

 - Top performance.
-A website that's sluggish or crashes under the weight of too many visitors can undermine trust.
+A website that's sluggish or crashes under the weight of too many visitors or content loading can undermine trust.
 Obtaining the appropriate technological expertise - in-house or via contract - is essential to a successful web platform and uninterrupted e-commerce.

 What Customers Really Want

 - Updated information.
-The latest news, events, press releases and information about product upgrades can drive more traffic to a site, as well as instill confidence in both existing clients and prospective buyers.
+The latest news, events, press releases, and information about products can drive more traffic to a site, as well as instill confidence in both existing clients and prospective buyers.

 - User-generated content.
 More and more, successful websites are building their business through online communities.
-Clients feel more connected to a site when they can participate in forums, bulletin boards, or news groups and review.
+Clients feel more connected to a site when they can participate in forums, bulletin boards, social media, and other sites.